-Since FATCA (the 2010 Foreign Account Tax Compliance Act), almost all foreign banks and other financial firms are providing the IRS with information about their US account holders directly, while most foreign governments have signed information sharing agreements with the US, so the IRS now has access to information that lets it know which expats should in fact be filing US taxes.
+Since FATCA (the 2010 Foreign Account Tax Compliance Act), almost all foreign banks and other financial firms are providing the IRS with information about their US account holders directly.
+Most foreign governments have signed information sharing agreements with the US too, so the IRS now has access to information that lets it know which expats should in fact be filing US taxes.

-So we strongly recommend that, to avoid fines, US citizens living abroad who have never filed US taxes should take steps to become compliant as soon as possible.
+So we strongly recommend that, in order to avoid fines, US citizens living abroad who have never filed US taxes take steps to become compliant as soon as possible.

 How can US citizens living abroad who have never filed US taxes become compliant?